In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 The University of Central Florida team, this year’s NCCDC winner, toured the nation’s capital Aug 18-20, to learn how government agencies like the Department of Homeland Security (DHS) protect the nation from cyber threats.

-As part of the priorities outlined in the Administration’s “National Strategy to Secure Cyberspace,” a key mission of the DHS Science and Technology (S&T) Cyber Security Division (CSD) is a two-pronged focus on fostering educational programs to nurture future cyber leaders and introduce them to emerging technologies.
+As part of the priorities outlined in the Administration’s “National Strategy to Secure Cyberspace,” a key mission of the DHS Science and Technology Directorate (S&T) Cyber Security Division (CSD) is a two-pronged focus on fostering educational programs to nurture future cyber leaders and introduce them to emerging technologies.

 Since 2008, CSD has sponsored the Collegiate Cybersecurity Defense Competition (CCDC) annually – the NCCDC is the culminating event of the competition – and provided technological and scenario support.
 The competition, which also supports the National Initiative for Cybersecurity Education, aspires to establish an operational, sustainable cyber education program and avenue for technology transition.
 CSD supports the competitions for two reasons: to impact the education of the future cyber workforce and facilitate technology transition.